Harsh-P30/Learn-react/README.md

 **The constructor() lifecycle method**
 **constructor() → setup state, bind methods**
 The constructor() method is called when the component is first created.
-You use it to initialize the component's state and bind methods to the component's instance. syntax of creating constructor
+You use it to initialize the component's state and bind methods to the component's instance.

+syntax of creating constructor.

 ```bash
 class Counter extends Component {
   constructor(props) {